LiLin-biosoft/epiConv/README.md

     1. Matrix package
     2. bigmemory package
     3. biganalytics package
-    4. umap or uwot packages
+    4. umap package

+In order to run the scripts below, R packages `densityClust` and `heatmap.plus` are also needed.
 All source codes of epiConv can be found in the folder `source/`.
 Here assume we put them into the folder `~/epiConv/`.
 Two source files need to be compiled.<br>
 ```
 g++ ~/epiConv/matrix_sum.c -o ~/epiConv/matrix_sum
 g++ ~/epiConv/matrix_sampl.c -o ~/epiConv/matrix_sampl